robbiegathje/news-aggregator/README.md

 I want to give a huge thank you to The News API for maintaining such a massive database of international, multilingual, up-to-the-minute news!

-Additionally, a massive thank you goes out to my wife, Carly Gathje, who helped me with design choices every step of the way.
+Additionally, a massive thank you goes out to my wife, Carly Gathje, who helped me with design choices every step of the way!

 ## Technologies Used